kanndil/DD2_DPower_reduction/README.md

         + pip3 install pyverilog

+# how to use the tool
+to run the tool you must first download the source code called ICG_gatelevel.py and give it the test case verilog code that you want to generate its netlist from within the code itself.

-# how to run the code
+# how to complie the code
-Download the
+Open the terminal from within the file that has both the code and the test case and write python ICG_gatelevel.py and the code should run.